-If you’re an online-only entrepreneur, or you don’t have a brick-and-mortar establishment, then listing a physical address for your business could be extremely useful.
+If you’re an online-only entrepreneur or don’t have a brick-and-mortar establishment, then listing a physical address for your business could be extremely useful.
 Especially if work-from-home business owners don't want to list a home address as a business address, getting a virtual address is a great option.